Tips To Enjoy Your Bike Trip With Kids- Create Unforgettable Memories

 When Can You Start Bike Touring With Kids

-When taking kids who can ride their own bikes or pedal a tandem bike, the trip may be easier in some ways because you don’t have to worry about a toddler or young child.
-And things will start to feel more like a typical bike tour, with each rider on their own bike (though you will probably still be carrying most of your child’s clothes and gear).
+When taking kids who can ride their bikes or pedal a tandem bike, the trip may be easier in some ways because you don’t have to worry about a toddler or young child.
+Things will start to feel more like a typical bike tour, with each rider on their bike (though you will probably still be carrying most of your child’s clothes and gear).
 For younger kids’ bikes, make sure to double-check everything before leaving the house.
-You can also try bike rentals to test out if your kiddo is ready to take on their own bike.
+You can also try bike rentals to test out if your kiddo is ready to take on their bike.

 But you will need to be honest about how far your child can ride their bike on their own.
 In some cases, you may end up planning shorter rides than you would if they were in a trailer.